mariellecarnecer99/analytics-chart-widgets/README.md

   - Blend data
 - Date control filter for each charts
 - Date control that filter out all the configured charts
-- JSON editor for each charts
 - Can add styles to your charts
-- Preview configured chart
+- Preview configured report
-- Download chart as image
+- Download report as image
 - Will have a full control of your chart data and controls
   - Date range control
   - Chart title